What Is A Buyer Agency Agreement?

 Specify A Price Range

-Make sure your agent understands the home price amount you are comfortable with and are preapproved for by your lender.
+Make sure your real estate agent understands the home price amount you are comfortable with and are preapproved for by your lender.
 You can ask that they incorporate that range into the contract.

 Add A Guarantee Request